thautwarm/Site-32/src/Design/General-Programming-In-Julia-Language-From-An-Advanced-Standpoint.rst

    uzero(  :: Type{Float64}) = 0.0

 However, multiple dispatch is more than what I listed above.
-In fact, type is exclusively a specialized instance of immutable data, while you can make dispatches via immutable data no matter whether it is a type or others.
+In fact, type is exclusively a specialized instance of immutable data that could be taken advantage of dispatching, while you can make dispatches via immutable data no matter whether it is a type or others.

 .. code-block:: Julia